w0lfschild/mySIMBL/README.md

 ## Uninstall SIMBL

-Select `SIMBL` from the sidebar, then click `unistall`.
+Select `SIMBL` from the sidebar, then click `unistall SIMBL`.
 Log out and back in for changes to fully apply.

 ## Developement